shawenyao/jekyll-now/_posts/2018-12-22-Productionize-R-Scripts-with-Batch-Mode.md

 start %rscript% cmd_example.R -arg1 job3 -arg2 value3 -arg3 value3
 pause
 ```
-Note that Windows' `start` command enables each subsequent command to be executed in a parallel fashion.
+Note that Windows' `start` command enables each subsequent operation to be executed in a parallel fashion.
 Without `start`, sequential execution would be assumed instead.

 This is working *already*, but there are a few more things that would make the experience smoother.